 Electronic deposit requirement.
-You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using RRBLINK or the Electronic Federal Tax Payment System (EFTPS) in 2006 if:
+You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2008 if:

-- The total of deposits of such taxes in 2004 were more than \$200,000 or - You were required to use RRBLINK/EFTPS in 2005.
+• The total of deposits of such taxes in 2006 was more than \$200,000 or

+• You were required to use RRBLINK/EFTPS in 2007.

-If you are required to use RRBLINK/EFTPS and use Form 8109 (see below) instead, you may be subject to a 10% penalty.
-If you are not required to use RRBLINK/EFTPS, you may participate voluntarily.
-To enroll in or get more information about RRBLINK, call 1-888-273-2265.
+If you are required to use EFTPS and use Form 8109 (see below) instead, you may be subject to a 10% penalty.
+If you are not required to use EFTPS, you may participate voluntarily.
 To enroll in or get more information about EFTPS, visit the EFTPS website at www.eftps.gov or call 1-800-555-4477.